TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 19/Proverbs 19.16.md

 ---

-He that keepeth the commandment keepeth his soul; [But] he that is careless of his ways shall die.
+He who keeps the commandment keeps his soul, but he who is contemptuous in his ways shall die.